gtrofimiec/project-jdp-2109-01/README.md

 ## Main assumptions:

+- For business purposes we use soft delete in the app, to avoid permanent deletion of records.

 - Our e-commerce app has 5 groups of endpoints (documented in Swagger - run app and open in a browser [API documentation](http://localhost:8080/swagger-ui.html)):

 |Group of Endpoints|Description                      |Http Methods                                   |Example request             |